-Bord na Móna has generously agreed to provide the use of Ballydangan Bog for the red grouse project.
+Bord na Móna has generously agreed to provide the use of Ballydangan Bog for the Red Grouse project.
 The project would not be possible without this support.
-Bord na Móna has also provided funding and ongoing technical advice towards the project's management practices.
-In particular, Moore Gun Club and Roscommon RGC would like to acknowledge the contribution from David Fallon, Dr. Catherine Farrell, Tom Egan and Dr. Mark McCorry.
+Bord na Móna has also provided funding for several actions and ongoing technical support towards the project's management practices.